Finite-time Landauer principle beyond weak coupling: Thermodynamic geometry

-\emph{Thermodynamic geometry of the resonant-level model.} Having explained the general ideas behind our work, we now focus on finite-time driving processes of a single fermionic mode coupled to a fermionic bath, which can e.g. describe a single-electron quantum dot.
+Having explained the general ideas behind our work, we now focus on finite-time driving processes of a single fermionic mode coupled to a fermionic bath, which can e.g. describe a single-electron quantum dot.
 The total Hamiltonian reads: